 The Company reports comprehensive income or loss in accordance with ASC 220 - Comprehensive Income.
-Accumulated other comprehensive income or loss, included in the Company's consolidated balance sheets, includes foreign currency translation adjustments related to the Company's foreign operations, actuarial gains and losses on the Company's defined benefit plan and unrealized holding gains and losses from available-for-sale marketable securities and investments.
+Accumulated other comprehensive income or loss, included in the Company's consolidated balance sheets, includes foreign currency translation adjustments related to the Company's foreign operations, of actuarial gains and losses on the Company's defined benefit plan in the Philippines.
 The Company presents the components of net income or loss and other comprehensive income or loss in its consolidated statements of comprehensive operations.